wardcanyon/localarena/README.md

 - Add facilities for client-side testing.

+- Support database save/loads like BGA Studio does.

 ## Limitations

 - The logging functions (`trace()` et al.) just echo the message they're given, which isn't very helpful.

-- The number of players, and their usernames and IDs, is fixed.
+- The number of players, and their usernames and IDs, can only be configured by editing "localarena_config.inc.php".

 - At the moment, game options are always set to their defaults.

 - Markup may not match current BGA markup very closely.

-- Database save/loads are not supported; this may be useful.

 - Replays are not supported.

 - 3D is not supported.

 - Zombie players are not supported.

+- Spectators are not supported.

 - Private states are not supported.